RicoPfister/rico-opp-php-mysql/README_quiz_generator.md

 * Validation of: user answers, new quiz and add questions
 * I used Git, HTML, CSS, JS, PHP, SQL (over PHPmyAdmin) to realize to project
+* Developer console: ctrl + alt + y

+## Problems

+* A lot of duplicate code.
+More use of php include and loops.

 ## Versions

+1.